NYC to lift school mask rules, vaccine mandates for dining

 Associated Press

-NEW YORK (AP) — New York City will lift mandates next week requiring masks in public schools and proof of vaccination to dine in restaurants or enter entertainment, sports and cultural venues, Mayor Eric Adams announced Friday.

-Standing in Times Square, Adams said that while the COVID-19 pandemic isn’t over, he was confident that it is now safe to send children to school unmasked.
+Standing in Times Square, Mayor Eric Adams said that while the COVID-19 pandemic isn’t over, he was confident that it is now safe to send children and teachers to school unmasked, starting Monday.

-“We want to see the faces of our children.
-We want to see their smiles,” the mayor said, adding that parents could continue to send their kids to school with face coverings if they wished.
+“We’re far from out of the woods.
+COVID is still here.
+But we are beating it back,” Adams said Friday.
+He said it was time for New Yorkers to “celebrate” and implored them to “go out this weekend and go dine.”

+New York City’s decision to lift some of its strictest mandates comes as government officials around the U.S. have been easing COVID-19 guidelines and signaling that the risk of virus spread is retreating — at least for now.

+As of Friday, Los Angeles County residents were no longer required to wear masks at restaurants, bars, gyms, shops and other businesses, though the city of Los Angeles is still requiring many indoor businesses to verify that their patrons are fully vaccinated.

+Illinois lifted face mask requirements for many indoor spaces on Monday.
+Chicago stopped requiring proof of vaccination to dine in restaurants.

-The mayor, a Democrat, last weekend said he would lift the mandates if infections and hospitalizations continued a downward trend.
-He stressed that the mandates could be re-imposed if a new variant emerges that, like omicron, poses a special danger.
+Adams, a Democrat, stressed that New York City’s mandates could be re-imposed if a new variant emerges that, like omicron, poses a special danger.

-“If we see a rise in cases or hospitalizes, we are going to come back,” Adams said.

-Individual businesses can still decide to keep mandates in place if they choose, but the city will no longer require they check guests’ vaccine cards.
+To react to a rise or a future variant, New York City announced Friday it would start using a color-coded alert system, similar to the terrorist threat advisory system the U.S. government introduced after the 9/11 attacks.

+Adams said parents could continue to send their kids to school with face coverings if they wished but said, “We want to see the faces of our children.
+We want to see their smiles.”

 Adams, who took office earlier this year, has said the virus cannot control people’s lives and the city needs to get back to normal.
 The school mask mandate and Key2NYC vaccination rules were both imposed by his predecessor, Bill de Blasio.

-The elimination of the school mask requirement is a remarkable turnaround from just a few months ago, when some parents and teachers were agitating for a return to remote learning as the omicron wave swept through schools.
+The elimination of the school mask requirement is a striking turnaround from just a few months ago, when some parents and teachers were agitating for a return to remote learning as the omicron wave swept through schools and attendance plummeted.

 More than 137,500 public school students and 40,300 teachers have gotten the virus since the start of the school year.